 The diamond used is manufactured or synthetic as opposed to natural.
 Manufactured diamond is preferred over natural diamond because key characteristics like crystal shape, size, and strength can be closely controlled through the manufacturing process.
-The ability to control the key characteristics of the synthetic diamond allow for accurate prediction of cutting speed and blade life as well as consistent repeatability.
-Some other important factors to consider about diamond are the:
+The ability to control the key characteristics of the synthetic diamond allows for accurate prediction of cutting speed and blade life as well as consistent repeatability.
+Some other important factors to consider about diamonds are the:

 • amount of diamond in the segment